7 investments worth every penny for law enforcement

 As the Mega Millions jackpot nears $1 billion, the Police1 Editor-in-Chief and I were ruminating on the possibility of winning the lottery and what we would do with all that cash.

 It was nice to dream for a minute, but we quickly settled back into the reality that we will likely still be counting our pennies after some other lucky citizen becomes the next mega-millionaire.
 The fact is you have more chance of being struck by lightning than winning the lottery.
-With a half-decade of experience on this planet, I know which of those fates Karma would be more likely to bestow upon yours truly.
+With a half-century of experience on this planet, I know which of those fates Karma would be more likely to bestow upon yours truly.
 Note to self: Buy some rubber-soled boots.

 Back to counting pennies.
 Since the average cop's budget often comes down to pennies, what expenditures of our personal funds are truly worth the investment?
 Here’s my list: